vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 | Jets | 34R | OLSEM | OLSEM SID |
 | Jets | 34R | *All Others* | MARUB SID, Radar Transition |

-All other aircraft shall expect the **SY (RADAR) SID**.
+All other aircraft should expect the **SY (RADAR) SID**.

 !!! note
     ATC may issue IFR jet departures the SY (RADAR) SID for traffic management or weather purposes.

 ### Pushback/Taxi on Coordinator
-Sydney Coordinator is a dedicated position unique to Sydney which handles outbound aircraft during periods of peak traffic, before they are transferred to the SMC frequency.
+Sydney Coordinator is a position, unique to Sydney, that sequences outbound aircraft during periods of high traffic before they are transferred to the SMC frequency.

 When the ATIS includes `WHEN READY FOR PUSH BACK OR TAXI CTC COORDINATOR 127.6`, all pilots must contact Coordinator when ready for pushback or taxi (if no pushback is required).

 !!! note
-    Where a separate Coordinator controller is not online, the role *may* be performed by ACD (the ATIS will be updated as appropriate).
+    When a separate Coordinator controller is available, the role *may* be performed by ACD.
+This will be indicated in the ATIS.

 !!! phraseology
-    **VOZ543:** "Sydney Delivery, VOZ543, bay 32, request pushback"
+    **VOZ543:** "Sydney Coordinator, VOZ543, bay 32, request pushback"
-    **SY COORD:** "VOZ543, estimated delay 10 minutes, remain this frequency."
+    **SY COORD:** "VOZ543, Sydney Coordinator, standby, estimated delay 10 minutes"
-    **VOZ543**: "Remain this frequency, VOZ543"

 When instructed, pilots must switch to SMC and **monitor** the frequency. **Do not contact SMC**, they will call you.